MPHENNEGER/hello-world/README.md

 # hello-world
 look-what-i-can-do

-Hey.
+Hello.
 I'm an artist attempting to find a career passion.
 I think front end web developing is a skill I will need to accomplish this.
 And here we goooooo!